 The sole survivor - with a lot of help from restorers - of the many fantasy monuments built for the 1915 Panama-Pacific Exposition, the Neo-Classical Palace was an Expo' centerpiece.
-The dome of the rotunda is supported by a Classical frieze and an octagonal arcade, which is set off by a landscaped lagoon and flanked by an open peristyle of Corinthian columns (see p46).
+The dome of the rotunda is supported by a classical frieze and an octagonal arcade, which is set off by a landscaped lagoon and flanked by an open peristyle of Corinthian columns (see p46).
 Behind it is the Exploratorium. one of the world's first hands-on science museums.
-It boasts more than 650 exhibits, divided into 13 subject areas, such as Motion, Climate, Vision, Color and Light, and Sound (see p58).
-3 3601 Lyon St • Map E1 • (415) EXP-LORE: general info.
-(415) 561-0360 .
-Open 10am-5pm Tue-Sun • Adm • www. exploratorium.edu
+It boasts over 650 exhibits, divided into a dozen subject areas, such as Motion, Climate, Vision, Color and Light, and Sound (see p58). @ 3601 Lyon St • Map E1 • (415) EXP-LORE; general info.
+(415) 561-0360 • Open 10am-5pm Tue-Sun • Adm • www.exploratorium.edu under the supervision of the city, a massive restoration project has now returned part of Crissy Field to wetlands and the rest to lawns, pathways, and picnic areas.
+The city's 100-acre "Front Yard" is one of the prime viewing sites for the July 4 fireworks displays, while the Golden Gate Promenade is a 3-mile (5-km) paved pathway that runs through this district from Aquatic Park to Fort Point. ® Map D1